The Economic Advantage of Automated Asset Management

 There’s an old act I used to do when running a data center.
 Anytime a new proposal was being brought forward, I channeled Cuba Gooding Jr. and demanded to “Show me the money.”
 In IT, it’s just not enough to do things better or cheaper; you’ve got to do it both better and cheaper.

-Automated ITAM provides quick and easy return.
-According to the September 27, 2011 report, Gartner Survey Shows IT Asset Management is Becoming More Important to IT Organizations, most automated IT programs deliver benefits of more than 5% in the first year alone, with 42% saying they had benefits of 10% or higher.
+Automated ITAM provides quick and easy returns.
+According to a Gartner survey of enterprise IT Asset Managers, asset tracking automation delivers benefits of more than 5% in the first year alone, with 42% saying they had benefits of 10% or higher.

 Our experience shows clients implementing RF Code solutions for automated asset tracking and management have results better than this industry benchmark.
 Clients, including a large Midwest financial trading house, which has a medium size data center with 350 racks, saved 10% in the first year.
 And that included paying an external implementation partner to do the work.
 Clients who do the work themselves with existing resources save about 20%.
 In either case, the real savings roll in during subsequent years, about 70%, when you take into account such things as: